How To Talk About Estate Planning with Your Family

 Consider consulting with professionals to prepare

-Some estate conversations begin on the fly.
-Others happen only because a benefactor makes an effort to launch into them.
-If you have the luxury of time, it can be helpful to do a little legwork in advance.
+Some estate planning conversations begin on the fly, while others happen only because a benefactor initiates them.
+However, if you have the luxury of time, it can be helpful to prepare for these discussions in advance.

-Because even seemingly modest estates may intersect with a complex set of tax, property, legal and financial considerations, it can be helpful to work with experienced professionals (accountants, lawyers, financial planners and trust administrators) who understand the requirements specific to the state (or states) in which an estate will be distributed or managed.
+Even seemingly modest estates may intersect with a complex set of tax, property, legal and financial considerations.
+Therefore, a first step might be to consult with experienced professionals (e.g., accountants, lawyers, financial planners and trust administrators) who understand the requirements specific to the state (or states) in which an estate will be distributed or managed.
 They also can help you develop a plan that reflects your unique goals, assets and family dynamics.

-Plus, since they’ve dealt with many similar scenarios, estate planning pros can also help you put together a list of conversation starters and key topics.
+Plus, since they’ve dealt with many similar scenarios, estate planning pros may assist you with creating a list of conversation starters and key topics.

 Adopt a positive, long-term mindset